DanShai/kernalized-tsne/README.md

 - cosine
 - anova

-you can add new/own kernel and test it make sure to tune the parameters in f_opts to get better results!
+you can add new/own kernel and test it, make sure to tune the parameters in f_opts to get better results!
 License : MIT and you are free to do what ever you want with it !

 ![Screenshot](/ktsne.png)